-Collaborative Design Part 1: Designing in Perfect Harmony
+Collaborative Design Part 1: Optimizing PCB Design in Teams

 Electronic design isn't a solo gig anymore.
 Teamwork among dozens or hundreds of designers, engineers, suppliers, manufacturers, and any number of other people is essential for bringing a product to market.
 This blog series explores the ways to cut through the barriers and reduce some of the tedious back-and-forth dialog that slows design cycles to a crawl.
 In part 1, we'll take a look at what kinds of features make for effective collaboration tools, as well as some of the different ways people can collaborate on a design.